 I'm not sure you can see much of the ground around it, but while it certainly served its purpose during the years we inhabited that property, I often thought, "wouldn't it be nice if there was a little cleaner and tidier way to enjoy a few burning sticks on any given night?"

 For some reason I had always had the idea that fire pits had to be "built in" - and in my old neck of the woods, that frequently included "an old rusty tire rim" as the fire ring surround.

 Anyway, I was so enthralled by this, I decided to research outdoor fire pits when I got back home.
 I was astounded to see how many options are available to consumers now - including how popular portable fire pits have become.
 Who knew?

 And it makes perfect sense.
 The way I see it, a good portable unit is likely to come with a mesh/wire cover to help contain sparks (for wood-burning models), a safety feature that is lacking in the great outdoors - and which is a good idea no matter where you are.

-In this article, we'll look primarily at some of the better-rated portable wood burning fire pits, and then, in another post, we'll check out some propane fueled models!
+Ok, back to the original article, where we looked primarily at some of the better-rated portable wood burning fire pits.
+In an upcoming post, we'll check out some propane fueled models!